70s Cartoons: 30+ Best Shows Worth Watching, With Air Dates

 Even though it began earlier, The Jetsons stayed relevant through the 70s because the future aesthetic never stopped being fun.
 If you’re a Jetsons completionist, you’ve also got: characters in the Jetsons.

-30. Fred Flintstone and Friends (1977)
+Fred Flintstone and Friends (1977)

 Fred Flintstone and Friends (1977) Hanna-Barbera anthology series hosted by Fred Flintstone

-Anthology format, multiple segments, familiar faces—this is exactly the kind of packaging 70s TV loved.
+Anthology format, multiple segments, familiar faces: this is exactly the kind of packaging 70s TV loved.

-31. The Bugs Bunny Show (Thrived in the 70s)
+The Bugs Bunny Show (Thrived in the 70s)

 The Bugs Bunny Show compilation featuring Bugs Bunny and classic Looney Tunes shorts

-The Bugs Bunny Show is a huge reason Looney Tunes remained a staple of childhood across decades.
+On top of that, The Bugs Bunny Show is a huge reason Looney Tunes remained a staple of childhood across decades.
 If you want the broader Bugs universe, start here: Bugs Bunny.

-32. Scooby-Doo, Where Are You!
+Scooby-Doo, Where Are You!
 (Premiered 1969, defined the 70s)

 Scooby-Doo Where Are You (1969) featuring Scooby Shaggy Velma Daphne and Fred solving mysteries